• Skip to primary navigation

 Lanzarote has a good choice of beaches:

-- Papagayo’s wild ceilings with fine sand and transparent waters
+• The wild beaches of Papagayo with fine sand and clear waters

 Admire the dolphins